 IVF cost in Ohio will eventually run above $15,000 for couples who are not covered for anything by their insurance provider.
 However, fertility clinics working with financial assistance programs can offer discounted packages to eligible candidates, reducing their burden from 20-50%.
 Usually, the IVF cost at clinics does not include in drugs, ICSI, pre-testing and post-procedure tests.

-At Cleveland Clinic in Ohio, the cost for the Donor Oocyte program is $10,000 approximately and $16,000 for the medical portion.
+At Cleveland Clinic, the cost for the Donor Oocyte program is $10,000 approximately and $16,000 for the medical portion.
 Patients have to pay an upfront of $9,417 prior to the treatment, including the required medication which may cost $2,800.

 Cleveland Clinic, however, collaborates with financial planning programs like ARC infertility and MAP loans.
-It also offers a Harboring Hope Fun which is designed for candidates who have suffered from a failed IVF attempt at Cleveland Clinic in Ohio.
+It also offers a Harboring Hope Fun which is designed for candidates who have suffered from a failed IVF attempt.

 To afford more than one cycle, it offers couples grants.
 This grant is available on the basis of merit.
 A couple that meets the clinical and financial criteria will be given a chance to benefit from the grant in order to give IVF another try.